AGILESCIENCE/Agilepy/docs/source/help/development.rst

 Install the development environment with Docker
 ===============================================

-If you want to develop new agilepy features or try the newest yet unreleased ones, a development Docker image called agilepy-recipe is availabe on dockerhub.
+If you want to develop new Agilepy features or try the newest yet unreleased ones, a development Docker image called agilepy-recipe is availabe on DockerHub.
-It contains all the dependencies but agilepy, which must be installed by hand by cloning the repository.
+It contains all the dependencies but Agilepy, which must be manually installed by cloning the repository.

 Agilepy's development containers can be found at dockerhub `agilescience/agilepy-recipe <https://hub.docker.com/repository/docker/agilescience/agilepy-recipe>`_ page, please check it for the latest tag.